auniquesun/Point-PRC/README.md

     - **NOTE:** ULIP-2 uses same text encoder as ULIP

+2. Make a folder called `weights` in under the project and save the pre-trained weights into this folder.

 ### Datasets
 1. We conduct experiments on three new 3D domain generalization ([3DDG](#new-3ddg-benchmarks)) benchmarks proposed by us, as introduced in the next section.
     - base-to-new class generalization (base2new)